 Back in January, I wrote about the planned transfer of the Drinking Water Program currently under the auspices of the California Department of Public Health, to California State Water Board authority.
 That transfer is still on track, and scheduled to be completed by July 1 of this year.
-This past Friday, March 14, the Water Board posted their plan for this process, the Drinking Water Reorganization Transition Plan, March 2014on their web site.
+This past Friday, March 14, the Water Board posted their plan for this process, the Drinking Water Reorganization Transition Plan, March 2014, on their web site.

 The document starts off sounding great: